jcornaz/bevy-jam-2/README.md

 The game is playable [here](https://jomag.itch.io/combien-vs-aliens)

+## Status

+This was a game-jam project there is no intention to continue working on it.
+The code is an untested tightly coupled mess.

 ## Game idea

 You are in the middle of a crop field and drive a combine that needs to harvest as much crop as possible.